Maxime-wanteeed/adventOfCode/README.md

 This command will create a new directory in the `days` folder  for every day preceding the current one, with the following content

-- `Puzzle.ts`: the boilerplate class with the placeholder methods for solving both daily puzzles, containing the daily prompt
+- `Puzzle.ts`: the boilerplate class with the placeholder methods for solving both daily puzzles, also containing the daily prompt
 - `index.txt`: the input file containing your own daily input (if you have set your session cookie)

 you can access the daily input from within the Puzzle Class by accessing `this.dailyInput`

 ## 🧪 Testing

-You can ran test for all puzzles agains their expected output with `npm run test` this will test all the solutions in the `days` folder
+You can run test for all puzzles against their expected output with `npm run test`. this will test all the solutions in the `days` folder

-Note that when you run `npm run dev {day}` the same tests will be run in your console, although not through Jest's frame
+Note that when you run `npm run dev {day}` the same tests will be run in your console, although not through Jest's framework

 Also note that you can monitor your tests status if you have the `Test explorer UI` extension from your side tabs